It Ends with Us controversies: Taylor Swift

 Baldoni mentioned Taylor Swift, Lively's friend, in his lawsuit and attempted to subpoena her as a witness.
+The judge struck his request, citing abuse of process, but permitted him access to texts between Lively and Swift.

-Swift has been a close friend of Lively and Reynolds, and the godmother of their children.
-Baldoni's lawsuit claimed that Lively had utilized Reynolds and Swift to pressure Baldoni into accepting one of her rewrites for the film.
-The complaint alleged that Baldoni texted Lively after feeling pressured stating her changes made the scene "more fun and interesting", and that he "would have felt that way without Ryan and Taylor".
-Lively responded to his text by referring to herself as "Khaleesi" and Reynolds and Swift as her "dragons" and "most trusted partners" who have been "by my side for far too many experiences where I've been overlooked", according to the complaint.
-On May 9, 2025, Swift was subpoenaed by Baldoni's attorney as a witness in the case.
-A spokesperson for Swift denied that she had any involvement with the film beyond licensing her song "My Tears Ricochet" to be used, as did 19 other artists.
-The spokesperson added: "This document subpoena is designed to use Taylor Swift's name to draw public interest by creating tabloid clickbait instead of focusing on the facts of the case."
+Swift, a close friend of Lively and Reynolds and godmother of their children, was drawn into the litigation after Baldoni alleged that Lively used Swift and Reynolds to pressure him into accepting her creative contributions.
+The complaint alleged that, during a creative discussion via text, Lively referred to herself as "Khaleesi" and Reynolds and Swift as her "dragons" who have been "by my side for far too many experiences where I've been overlooked", which Baldoni interpreted as a threat.
+On May 9, 2025, after Lively listed Swift as a witness, she was subpoenaed by Baldoni.
+A spokesperson for Swift denied that she had any involvement with the film beyond licensing her song "My Tears Ricochet" and characterized the subpoena as an attempt to generate publicity.